"Guided Teams" 2020 Michael Shields Memorial - Inshore Open

 For any information on the tournament, to become a sponsor or to register as an angler please call Juliet at (772) 221-2244 or email firstname.lastname@example.org

 The Open is named after longtime Martin County resident Michael Shields, who died at the age of 23 from bone cancer.
-It follows a catch and release format, with separate categories for snook, tarpon, trout, and redfish.
-There is a Captain’s Party on Friday the 4th.
-Everyone 21 Years Old and Over is welcome!
-Party includes a full open bar, dinner, live music, DJ, raffles and Silent Auction.
-On Saturday we host a Family Style Awards BBQ.
+It followed a catch and release format, with separate categories for snook, tarpon, trout, and redfish.
+The Open is held each Fall to raise critically-needed funds for the programs of Project LIFT.
+We would be honored to have you be a part of our organization and event.
+Sponsorships are available.

 Anglers will fish for Snook, Tarpon, Redfish and Trout, and will be awarded points based on the length of each qualifying fish.
 The fish will be photographed and released, in an effort to conserve the environment for our future anglers.